a photo of a home.

 Just be aware that some devices don't fully power up when switched on at the plug.
 For example, most televisions fitted to a smart plug will only enter standby mode when powered up, although they will switch off on command.

 More recently, manufacturers have offered smart wall outlets.
-These fit into the wall as normal, but connect to your Wi-Fi network and can be controlled like a smart plug, but without taking up any unnecessary space.
+These fit into the wall as normal but connect to your Wi-Fi network and can be controlled like a smart plug but without taking up any unnecessary space.

 Read More:

-Security cameras
+Security Cameras

 However, you should always bear in mind the privacy of your neighbors when setting up security cameras.
 For example, the house next door might object to your camera if it can see into their garden, even if your intention was for it to keep an eye on your garage.

 Another consideration to make is if you live in an apartment block or other form of shared building.
-You might own your unit within the building, but a security camera focused on your doorstep will be recording in a private area which is not yours.
+You might own your unit within the building, but a security camera focused on your doorstep will be recording in a private area that is not yours.
 As such, you should check with the owners or managers of the building before proceeding.

 Once you have some cameras set up, you should consider helping them see at night with LIFX's 'night vision' bulbs, which emit invisible infrared light at night, giving bright and clear pictures for any infrared-equipped security camera nearby.

-Doorbells
+Video Doorbells

-Doorbells often need wiring to your home's electrical supply, which is a problem for renters but means property owners can go right ahead and fit a new, smarter alternative.
-Manufacturers like Vivint, Arlo, Lorex and Amazon-owned Ring and Blink all produce smart video doorbells with integrated cameras for seeing who is there and Wi-Fi for alerting you via your smartphone no matter where in the world you are.
+Video Doorbells often need wiring to your home's electrical supply, which is a problem for renters but means property owners can go right ahead and fit a new, smarter alternative.
+Manufacturers like Vivint, Arlo, Lorex, and Amazon-owned Ring and Blink all produce smart video doorbells with integrated cameras for seeing who is there and Wi-Fi for alerting you via your smartphone no matter where in the world you are.

-As with security cameras, you should be aware of where the video doorbell is pointing, what it can see, and how its recordings are captured, stored and deleted.
-Doorbell cameras are designed to work best at close range, so a view of a house across the road is unlikely to cause concern, but it might be worth checking with your neighbors to be safe - even if that just means explaining that the device is a doorbell and not a security camera recording 24/7.
+As with security cameras, you should be aware of where the video doorbell is pointing, what it can see, and how its recordings are captured, stored, and deleted.
+Doorbell cameras are designed to work best at close range, so a view of a house across the road is unlikely to cause concern, but it might be worth checking with your neighbors to be safe - even if that means explaining that the device is a doorbell and not a security camera recording 24/7.

 Read More:

-Locks
+Smart Locks

 Read More:

-Thermostat
+Smart Thermostat

 a photo of Nest smart thermostatNest's thermostat learns your habits to help cut your energy bills Nest

-They perform all regular thermostat duties like switching the hot water on according to a schedule, or keeping the house at a set temperature.
-But they can also be adjusted remotely via your smartphone, and even alter their schedule based on your routine, in a bid to lower your energy bills.
+They perform all regular thermostat duties like switching the hot water on according to a schedule or keeping the house at a set temperature.
+But they can also be adjusted remotely via your smartphone, and even alter their schedule based on your routine in a bid to lower your energy bills.

 Read More:

-Water leak detection
+Smart Water leak detection

-Phyn monitors water flow 240 times per second to check for leaksPhyn
+a photo of Phyn Plus Smart Water MonitorPhyn monitors water flow 240 times per second to check for leaksPhyn

 As fun as it is to control smart lights with Alexa, some aspects of smart home technology are more serious — but potentially worth their weight in gold.
-One such category is water leak detectors, which at their simplest detect when the floor becomes wet and let you know with a smartphone notification.
+One such category is water leak detectors, which, at their simplest, detect when the floor becomes wet and let you know with a smartphone notification.

 More complex systems, like those from Phyn and Moen's Flo, can automatically shut off your water supply in the event of a leak being detected.
 Phyn, which is part of the Belkin group (itself owned by iPhone manufacturer Foxconn), monitors your water flow 240 times per second to make sure everything is working correctly.
 The system learns over time to better tell the difference between regular water flow and a lack of pressure due to a leak.